garrandall/popular-music-data/tracks/found-a-cure-ashford-simpson.md

 Found a cure

 (Yes)
-Ooh...yes
+Oh...yes
-(Ooh...ooh...)
+(Oh...oh..)

 I found it
 I found it

-Ooh, love will fix it
+Oh, love will fix it
-Ooh
+Oh
-Ooh
+Oh
-Ooh
+Oh

-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it
+Oh, love will fix it

-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it
+Oh, love will fix it
-Ooh, love will fix it
+Oh, love will fix it

 Found a cure, oh, try it